Dear overwhelmed mom,

 But I also see you when you stop and put on smile and for just a second become fully invested in that little voice below you.
 No matter what’s going on in your mind.
 That makes me smile.

 Because when I peer back in my past, and you know what I remember?
 Not the food, not the clean house, not the perfectly scheduled school year.
 I remember the times my mom stopped what she was doing and we dropped all of our responsibilities to go sit outside.
 I remember happily sitting on a swing with her as she made up songs on the spot about the beautiful day we were sitting in.
+There were also times when the supper dishes were left dirty in the sink so we could go on a family walk.
 It didn’t matter if there was dirt on the floor.
 It didn’t matter if we didn’t get math done that day.
-(Probably because I avoided it like the plague) We don’t know about all the responsibilities you carry in your mind.
+(Probably because I avoided it like the plague) It just mattered that we were spending time with you and your undivided attention.
+We don’t know about all the responsibilities you carry in your mind.
 But we do know that we love you and all we want to do is spend time with you simply doing things together.
 We don’t realize the pressures you feel each and every day.
 But we do realize that the best thing that happens to us is when you slow down and just be with us.

 I remember when my mom became a little kid with me and played pretend.
 I cooked her food and giggled at her pretend eating as she joked with me.
 She came to my level instead of demanding my little brain understand she was too busy to play with me.